AmithS01/Cpp-Calculators/README.md

     QuadS is a C++ calculator to solve Quadratic equations...
     Click [here](https://github.com/AmithS01/Mega-Calculators/blob/master/QuadS.HTML) for the HTML executable file written in Python.

+2. Circle Solver
+    This is a C++ calculator to solve Circle completely...All you need to input is your name(For better interactions) and the radius!
+It will automatically give :
+    1. Diameter
+    2. Circumference
+    3. Area
+    Sorry...
+This project is not written in python...

 #### Warning ⚠
-You must enter your name in this unlike before's Python version calc!
+1. You must enter your name in this unlike before's Python version calc!
+2. Trust me... it is not a virus tho the Windows SmartScreen or Antivirus may block it (Due to .exe extention)...
+Click [here](https://www.windowscentral.com/how-disable-smartscreen-trusted-app-windows-10) to know how to block Windows SmartScreen
+Proof is here...